Having trouble sifting through all those notebooks for bullet journaling? I’ve rounded up some of my favorites to simplify your life.

 Hobbies are notorious for the equipment and accessories necessary to keep them going.
 They’re great fun at first, but one day you look around and wonder how you ended up with so much stuff!

 When I first picked up bullet journaling, I knew I did not want a hobby—I was looking for a solution.
-My blog, creative writing projects, submissions, reading lists, and family schedule were a hot mess, so the last thing I needed was a diaper bag full of planner stickers and stamps swirling around my life.
+My blog, creative writing projects, submissions, reading lists, and family schedule were a hot mess, so the last thing I needed was a diaper bag full of equipment to organize my life.

 Bullet journaling has only two necessities: a notebook and a pen.
 The type of notebook and pen depends largely on the user’s budget and requirements.